moufmouf/root-container/README.md

 How to create a package with an integrated DI container
 =======================================================

+This is the nice part: it is easy!

 In your *composer.json* file, add an "extra" session like this one:

 ```json